Jesperoka/robodart_exploration/README.md

 Robust trajectory design for object throwing based on sensitivity for model uncertainties: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7139623

 Off-Policy Deep Reinforcement Learning without Exploration: https://arxiv.org/pdf/1812.02900.pdf (useful if we end up with high-dimensional continuous state-action space)

+---

+<a name="m260923"></a><h1 align="center"> Meeting 26.09.2023 </h1>

+The focus of this meeting is to address the velocity issues and consequently how to solve the now needed gripper extension design or overriding the speed limits of the Franka Emika robot.

+<a name="m260923-intro"></a><h2 align="left"> Intro </h2>

+In order to get some basic specifications on the gripper extension we have done some basic calculations on lever arm length and the corresponding limits on the mass or rotational inertia of the extension.
+Additionally we did some basic tests on the robot in order to see how those calculations play out in practice, to get better idea of what kind of weight the extension can actually have, and to get some qualitative understanding of what the limiting factors are going to be for the control problem.

+We've determined that in terms of the possible torque output of the robot alone, we will not be facing issues related to the mass of the extension.
+Issues from mass come primarily from oscillations and dynamics of the attachment, as too much external torque make the robot reflex (stop) because it reaches limits meant to signify a collison.
+Indeed the external torque and force limits are based on estimates, and can be wrong.
+These limits can be adjusted within the libfranka api, which mitigates the issue and is necessary.
+It should be noted that doing this means the robot is less safe to be around when operating, since it essentially means we are expecting to have collisions.

+<a name="m260923-calculations"></a><h2 align="left"> Calculations </h2>

+To be able to reach the dart board we need a lever arm of at least $1.0\text{ m}$, and preferably slightly longer.

+For a uniform extension rod of $1.0\text{ m}$ the max mass of the extension is ~$1.813\text{ kg}$ accounting for gravity but without accounting for friction.
+The corresponding inertia one third of that, i.e. ~$0.604\text{ kg m}^{2}$.

+For a uniform extension rod of $1.5\text{ m}$ the max mass of the extension is ~$1.11\text{ kg}$ accounting for gravity but without accounting for friction.
+The corresponding inertia one third of that, i.e. ~$0.37\text{ kg m}^{2}$.

+These calculations assume no friction, which makes them less conservative, but require the arm to be able to hold the lever arm horizontally against gravity while applying the maximum possible torque to achieve the minimum acceleration needed to reach max joint angular velocity.
+This outweights the lack of friction, making them in fact quite conservative based on our physical tests.

+<a name="m260923-practice"></a><h2 align="left"> In Practice </h2>

+In practice friction plays an important role, and makes it so higher torque is required to accelerate the extension mass.
+On the other hand, the assumption of having to be able to counteract gravity is a very conservative one, since we are able to start the lever arm in a position where gravity helps us accelerate, thus allowing us to break the joint velocity violation while using substantially lower torques than the max torque.

+We were not able to trigger the total power limit violation while testing constant torque of 3 joints simultaneously with a lever arm attached.
+The tests had lever arm rotational inertias of very approximately $0.4\text{ kg m}^{2}$, TODO and TODO.

+TODO: sort and organize test videos<br>
+TODO: insert test GIFs<br>
+TODO: calculate the inertias of the other configurations<br>

+MEANWHILE: the test videos can be found at [my Google Drive](https://drive.google.com/drive/folders/1-0rvvZFShWgjWfSLc91YQpeAsdKtGUt7?usp=sharing)
+NOTE: the $0.4\text{ kg m}^{2}$ rotational inertia is for the configuration where both bottles are attached to the middle of the rod.
+The approximate figure comes from treating them as point masses and including the carboard rod as a uniform rod as well.

+<a name="m260923-initial-conclusion"></a><h2 align="left"> Initial Conclusion </h2>

+We probably want an arm length of about $1.25 \text{m}$, and while the weight can probably be quite high in practice, the lighter the better, and we feel like it should be possible to make a grip-and-release mechanism that has a rotational intertia of ~$0.4\text{ kg m}^{2}$ or less, i.e. have a mass $m \in [1.11, 1.6] \text{ kg}$ depending on distribution.
+There is also a point to be made that the lever arm needs to be rigid, and if possible the forces on the robot at the points of attachment should be spread as evenly as possible